jgnewman/lightningDOM/README.md

 Part of what makes lightningDOM fast and efficient is that it does this for you.

 Of course, when you create your own apps, you probably won't do anything as weird as what's shown in the example.
 However it is possible that you could do things that trigger multiple changes within a single run loop, which would produce essentially the same effect.
 If that happens, we'll still have to build new versions of the virtual DOM for every update, so you don't have to worry about things not getting done that you expected to get done.
 But we don't have to diff and migrate the actual state of the real DOM for every one.
-LightningDom will jump right to the end of that chain without wasting time in between.
+LightningDOM will jump right to the end of that chain without wasting time in between.

 There is one caveat to all of this.
 If you create an `onmount` function for a node that is added and then removed within the same run loop, that function will never run.
 Why?
 Because it's a waste of time to immediately add and then remove a node from the DOM without giving the user a chance to even see it, much less do anything with it.
 The same goes for `onunmount`, so make sure to keep this in mind when working with these events.

-## So how does it measure up against other virtual DOMs?

-As of today, I'm not sure.
-We can tell it's small and it certainly _feels_ fast but official benchmarks are still to come.

-For now, I can tell you that it renders an initial 10,000 items in the blink of an eye.
-You can delete all the odd numbered items in just over 1s, and you can put them all back a little more quickly.
-It's pretty dang good.
-(Tests performed on Vivaldi 1.14, Ubuntu 17.10, Intel Core i7, 16GB ram)